aymanimtyaz/spndr/README.md

 ![DATABASE SCHEMA](https://i.ibb.co/dr5389N/DATABASE-SCHEMA.png)

 # Running Instructions
-1. Make sure you have Python 3.7 installed with the **_psycopg2_** and **_requests_** package.
+1. Make sure you have Python installed with the **_psycopg2_** and **_requests_** package.
 2. Make sure you have PostgreSQL installed.
-3. Download this repo.
+3. Clone this repo.
-4. Create a file named bot_token.txt in the repo and paste your telegram API key in it.
+4. Create a config.py file in the repo and add the following variables to it:
+    a. __*bot_token*__: A string containing the Telegram API key for the bot.
 Click this link to see how you can get an API key: https://core.telegram.org/#bot-api
+    b. __*user*__: A string containing the username of your PostgreSQL server.
+    c. __*password*__: A string containing the password of your PostgreSQL server.
 5. Create a PostgreSQL database and name it 'spndr'.
-6. Open db_interface.py and change the class variables username and password at lines 7 and 8 respectively to the username and password of your PostgreSQL server.
-7. Open reset_db.py and do the same as you did in the previous step at lines 4 and 5.
-8. Run reset_db.py to initialize the database.
+6. Run reset_db.py to initialize the database.
-9. Run tester.py and send the bot a message.
+7. Run tester.py and send the bot a message.
-10. That's it!
+8. That's it!
 You're all done!

 #### If you have any questions about this project, you can email me at aymanimtyaz@gmail.com :)